griptape-ai/griptape-trade-school/docs/courses/create-image-pipeline/07_display_image_tool.md

 ```

 ## Next Step
 You now have a working pipeline for creating and displaying an image.
-Now we'll start taking a look at some of the options available to us with each of the Image Generation Drivers available in Griptape.
+Now we'll take a look at some of the options available to us with each of the Image Generation Drivers available in Griptape.
+Let's start with [OpenAI DALL·E 3](08_dalle-3.md).